jariasn/darknet/README.md

 git clone https://github.com/pjreddie/darknet.git
 ```
 ### Creating the Dataset
 To train the model, create the dataset by collecting images of Ducktown and taking your own images.
 Use a Laplacian filter to determine image blur.
-The dataset should consist of high-quality images and should be stored in the /datasets directory.
+The dataset should consist of high-quality images and should be stored in the `/datasets directory`.
+It can be done running the `detect_blurry_img.py` code.

 ### Labeling Images
 Label the images using the labelImg software.
 For installation instructions, refer to the [labelImg repository](https://github.com/heartexlabs/labelImg).
 Define the classes in a text file named `predefined_classes.txt` located in `/labelImg/data`.
 Here are the predefined classes: